bjwillage/bjwillage.github.io/index.md

 ---
 layout: frontpage
 title: Barton Willage
-description: Barton Willage is an Assistant Professor, Department of Economics, Louisiana State University.
+description: Barton Willage is an Assistant Professor, Department of Economics, University of Colorado - Denver.
 keywords:
 ---